Current Student FAQ

 How do I know which courses are approved for which Bridges competencies?

-A list of approved courses is posted above.
-The list will be updated in early November, 2020.
-Competency approvals will be indicated in DORI (Self-Service Banner) as soon as possible.
-Please note that it is best to consult with your current academic advisor about which courses are recommended for your major if you are an Honors College student, studying abroad, or are contemplating transferring to another major.
+You can search the Course Catalog by Bridges attributes.
+It is best to consult with your current academic advisor about which courses are recommended for your major if you are an Honors College student, studying abroad, or are contemplating transferring to another major.